Service Charge, Selling, Sub-Letting, Refurbishing

 Contractors in your employ and persons making deliveries must protect the floors and walls of the common parts properly.
 Heavy materials or equipment (sacks of rubble, baths, etc) should not be loaded into the lift.
 Special padded protectors are available from the Caretaker.

 Before work commences, please consult the House Mnager who will explain the rules and requirements of contractors working in the block.
-Similarly, please tell your contractors to report to the Porter on first arrival.
+Similarly, please tell your contractors to report to the Building Manager on first arrival.
 We want to make Addison House a safe place to work and the Porter will need to go through some health and safety procedures with your contractors.

 Some work for which contractors attend the block can be noisy or disruptive to your neighbours.
 We ask you to exercise your utmost consideration in this respect.
 Ultimately, you are responsible for the conduct of your contractors whilst on the premises including any repair costs.
 If your contractors do not comply with our rules for working in the block they will be asked to leave.